-The Operations Committee (OC) has been established and will take decisions on issues and risks relating to operational (customer) services, office and IT services, vendor management, change management, business continuity, HR operations and information security.
-The OC will be responsible for the oversight and monitoring of the day to day operational areas of the Bank and will recommend to the Bank's CMC operational outcomes aligning to the Bank's mission and business strategy.
+The Operations Committee (OC) has been established to take decisions on issues and risks relating to operational (customer) services, office and IT services, vendor management, change management, business continuity, HR operations and information security.
+The OC is responsible for the oversight and monitoring of the day-to-day operational areas of the Bank and will recommend to the CMC operational outcomes aligning to the Bank's mission and business strategy.

-The Bank operates in accordance with the context, strategy and founding principles of Triodos Bank group (hereafter 'Triodos Bank') and applies group policies, including the Triodos Internal Regulations (TIR), amending and adopting them as is suitable for local business.
-This alignment with Group takes place through regularly scheduled discussions between Group COO and Bank Chairman and between Group COO and Bank CEO, as well as trilateral discussions.
+The Bank operates in accordance with the context, strategy and founding principles of Triodos Bank Group and applies Group policies, including the Triodos Internal Regulations (TIR), amending and adopting them as is suitable for local business.
+This alignment with Group takes place through regularly scheduled discussions between Group COO and Bank Chairman, between Group COO and Bank CEO, and between Group CRO and Bank CRO.

-First line Governance Committees are allocated responsibility for monitoring and ensuring appropriate management within risk appetite of specific risk types.
-The allocation of primary risk types to each of these Committees is summarised in the table below
+Governance Committees are allocated responsibility for monitoring and ensuring appropriate management within risk appetite of specific risk types.
+The allocation of primary risk types to each of these Committees is summarised in the table below.